Discretionary nature of equity

 Legal rights, however, are enforceable as of right.
 Once the existence of the right is established it is not really open to the court to consider the merits of the situation before giving a remedy.
 Thus, if a person with a legal easement causes damages, the land owner may be able to claim compensation but the easement will still be enforced by the courts.

 Enforcement against third parties

 A major difference between legal and equitable rights used to be found in the rules governing the enforceability of those rights against a third party, for example, against the purchaser of the estate which is subject to the rights.
-Thus while a legal easement over a piece of land could be enforced against a purchaser of land might not be enforceable against certain purchasers.
+Thus, while a legal easement over a piece of land could be enforced against a purchaser of land, it might not be enforceable against certain purchasers.

 This was a rule which had its origins in the separate evolution of law and equity.
 Legal rights were said to be rights in rem; ie, rights in the land itself and hence generally could be enforced against any person who acquired an estate or interest in the land.
 This was expressed by saying that legal rights were ‘good against the world.’

 By contrast, equitable rights were only rights in personam; ie, rights which were enforceable against certain categories of person, because it was considered to be fair or equitable that they should take subject to them.
 The rule which applied to equitable interests was that they bound everyone who took the legal estate except a bona fide purchaser for value of that legal estate without notice of the equitable interest.
 This rule is commonly referred to as the ‘notice rule.’

 Over the years, the courts decided that that it would be fair to enforce such rights against: those who inherit from the trustee; those who take the property from him as a gift (‘donees’); and those who buy the property from him either knowing about the beneficiary’s rights or deliberately closing their eyes to them.